 Occasionally, we have to have a substitute teacher due to illness or vacation time of a regular teacher.
-If we do have to call from our substitute list, we have one of our regular teachers also in the classroom.
+If we do have to call from our substitute list, we do our best to have one of our regular teachers also in the classroom.